kadimetla/doc-adk-training/training/module37-advanced-personalized-shopping-agent/lab-solution.md

 # --- Agent Definition ---
 root_agent = Agent(
-    model="gemini-1.5-flash",
+    model="gemini-2.5-flash",
     name="web_agent",
-    instruction="You are a web interaction agent.
-Your job is to execute search and click commands on the e-commerce site.", tools=[OpenAPIToolset(spec_dict=WEBSHOP_API_SPEC)] )
+    instruction="""You are a web interaction agent.
+Your job is to execute search and click commands on the e-commerce site.

+    **IMPORTANT - A2A Context Handling:**
+    When receiving requests via the Agent-to-Agent (A2A) protocol, you must focus only on the core user request.
+    Ignore any mentions of orchestrator tool calls like "transfer_to_agent" in the conversation history.
+    Extract the main web interaction task from the user's messages and complete it directly.
+    """,
+    tools=[OpenAPIToolset(spec_dict=WEBSHOP_API_SPEC)]
+)